Report from the first International Rights of Nature Tribunal

-Last month, I attended the first ever Ethics Tribunal for the Rights of Nature, which took place on 17th January 2014 in Quito, Ecuador.
+Last month, Earth Law Alliance attended the first ever International Tribunal for the Rights of Nature, which took place on 17th January 2014 in Quito, Ecuador.
 The international panel of judges, chaired by Dr Vandana Shiva, heard nine cases in what Dr Shiva described as a “Seed Tribunal”, in order to determine their admissibility for adjudication at a full hearing to be held later this year.
-I’ve waited to report on this until the videos and transcripts of the Tribunal become available online, which they are now at the Global Alliance for the Rights of Nature website.
+Videos and transcripts of the Tribunal are available online via the website of the Global Alliance for the Rights of Nature .

-One of the key aims of the Tribunal was to show how the framework of existing law is failing to protect the natural world and the defenders of Mother Earth, and how things could look if Rights of Nature were enshrined in law.
+One of the key aims of the Tribunal was to show how the framework of existing law is failing to protect the natural world and also the human defenders of Mother Earth.
+It explores how things could look if Rights of Nature were enshrined in law.
 The Rights of Nature movement proposes a new jurisprudence that recognises the inherent right of nature to exist, persist, evolve and regenerate.

 The Tribunal was attended by several hundred people, with participants from Argentina, Australia, Bolivia, Canada, Ecuador, India, Romania, South Africa, Spain, Switzerland, the UK and the USA.
 The cases were presented and adjudicated in Spanish and English, with simultaneous translation available in both languages.